Tue Jun 3 2025

 echo

-file: groups/example2
+}file: groups/example2

-Let’s run the updated example with the -s
+Let’s run the updated example with the -s flag to

 trigger the summary output.